AbdifatahZamiir/riseUp/content/events/project_three.md

 ---
-templateKey: event-post
+templateKey: project-post
 title: Tech Startup Accelerator
 description: ur tech startup accelerator is designed to harness the power of technology to create solution for all sorts of problems,
-title: New branch of riseup opened at adisababa.
-description: Mauris convallis non ligula non interdum.
-Gravida vulputate convallis vestibulum.
-Cras imperdiet nun eu dolor vestibulum ultrices diam tempus.
 featuredImg: "../assets/b5.jpg"
 publishedDate: 2020-07-01T22:12:03.284Z
 ---